hnbeck/NikosophyWeb/content/project/LogicAnime.en.md

 Prolog has a declarative nature.
 You use it for describing structures.
 But how can this be combined with action and animated graphics?
 Starting from this question I startet this project.
 It is intended to find a way how to describe animations with Prolog like a story board describe a movie.
 Far less important would be the goal to write another animation tool.
 There are plenty of goods ones.

 The workflow should be like this: write a scene as a text, send this text to the render tool.
-This renders the animation and builds from this a movie, which the user now can integrate into its Powerpoint presentation.
+This renders the animation and builds from this a movie, which the user now can integrate into its PowerPoint presentation.

-The idea popped in my mind when I created a Powerpoint presentation which should explain something.
+The idea popped in my mind when I created a presentation which should explain something.
 It would be nice - so my thought - if I clould quickly create a small animation like these which every commercial today throws onto our eyes.

 There are some interesting theoretics goodies, which I want to look at in a special blog post.